JohnRyland/GenericMake/README.md

 It has some similarities to qmake in that most of the project specific details of what and how to build the project are inside a .pro project file.
-The syntax is also similar, with 'VAR=value' pairs.
+The syntax is also similar, with `VAR=value` pairs.
 Because it is still just essentially a makefile though, anything you can do in make you can put in to the .pro file too.